AUVI-Q® (epinephrine injection, USP) is indicated in the

 certain medical conditions or who take certain medications for allergies,

-risk for adverse reactions.
-Common adverse reactions to epinephrine include
+greater risk for adverse reactions.
+Common adverse reactions to

-sweating, palpitations, pallor, nausea and vomiting, headache, and/or
+weakness, dizziness, sweating, palpitations, pallor, nausea and vomiting,

 Please see the full